bannertime/generator-bannertime/README.md

 yo bannertime
 ```

+## Deprecation warning

+Bannertime ^3.0.0 generates a different file structure and is not compatible with older versions.
+For legacy projects you can use Bannertime v2 `npm i -g generator-bannertime@2`.

 ## Usage

 More information in the [documentation](docs/README.md).

-> Bannertime ^3.0.0 generates a different file structure and is not compatible with older versions.
-> For legacy projects you can use Bannertime v2 `npm i -g generator-bannertime@2`.

 ## Platforms